nathancarter/gap-pkg-groupexplorer/to-do-list.md

 ## Preparation for first release

- * Check to see if it is still necessary for `viz-tool-group-explorer.js` to check `window.Jupyter`; it may be that the recent expansion of the JupyterViz package makes this unnecessary and could simplify the code in that file.
  * Rename `_DrawAnyGroupVisualization` to `ExploreGroup` and accept a wide variety of words as the second parameter; basically anything that case-insensitive matches some initial segment of